cleverlight/alexstanhope/_includes/presentations/2018-04-29-leading-teams-up-the-mountain.md

+## Team of leaders, not leader of teams

+{% if include.pres %}* Anonymity of teams
+* Experience of the inside
+* Sum of the parts

+Note: {% endif %}It typically takes more than individual excellence to achieve team goals.
+Our culture is quick to celebrate a named individual as a representative of a team; the Oscar goes to the director for Best Picture, the driver collects the trophy on behalf of the F1 team and fame tends to favour the front-person over the chorus.
+Yet if modern teams are to succeed in an ever more competitive environment, what makes the soloist willing to surrender to the anonymity of a team?

 ## Doing good work?

 {% if include.pres %}* How is it valuable?
 * To whom?
+* Delayed gratification
+* Like what you do?

 Note: {% endif %}Deep-down, I suspect everyone has a sense of whether they're doing good work or not.
 When I am, when I have a chance to work hard and achieve something, when I'm doing something that's valuable to the business, I feel lifted.
 It's not easy, it often requires discipline and it's not like the summit-reaching joy fills every minute of the ascent, but I like what I do.
 I always thought that meant I like the activities I undertake for work.
 So when people say "you're an X?
 Do you enjoy it?"
 I thought the question was specific: do you like doing the sort of things that go with being an X?